Stay or go? Fence, Guard pose Capitol security questions

 How to protect lawmakers, while keeping the bucolic Capitol grounds open to visitors has emerged as one of the more daunting, wrenching questions from deadly riot.
 Not since the terror attacks of Sept.
 11, 2001, has security been so elevated, and the next steps so uncertain, for the Capitol complex.

 Five people died after the mob stormed the building trying to stop Congress from certifying President Joe Biden’s election over Republican Donald Trump.
-The former president was impeachedby the House for inciting the insurrection, and acquitted by the Senate.
+The former president was impeachedby the House, and acquitted by the Senate, for inciting the insurrection.

 The U.S. Capitol Police has asked for the fencing and the National Guard to remain, for now.